 Marseille improved significantly after the break with Thauvin shooting wide twice, while Dimitri Payet did the same after a mazy run.

-Thauvin drew them level in the 64th minute though, stealing in behind Pablo Armero to convert Payet's cross.
+Thauvin drew it level in the 64th minute though, stealing in behind Pablo Armero to convert Payet's cross.

 Parity lasted just 11 minutes as Higuain scored again, with Mertens' clever cross easily tapped in by the striker at the far post.

-Napoli substitute Lorenzo Insigne hit the post with a curling strike, but three goals were enough as they posted their fifth win in a row in all competitions.
+Napoli substitute Lorenzo Insigne hit the post with a curling strike, but three goals were enough as it posted its fifth win in a row in all competitions.